cnhegu/cnhegu.github.io/_posts/2025-06-24-my-first-blog-post.md

 title: "My First Blog Post"
 date: 2025-06-24 11:00:00 +0800 # Precise to the second, with timezone
 categories:
-  - jekyll
-  - update # Blog categories (optional)
+- jekyll # Blog categories (optional)
 tags:
-  - tutorial
 - beginner # Tags (optional, separated by spaces or commas depending on theme)
 ---

 Welcome to my blog!